On Sale: 06/01/2021 | $16.95

 A “chilling but fascinating portrait” of a serial killer, and “a must-read for true crime fans” who enjoyed My Dark Places, The Stranger Beside Me, or I’ll Be Gone In the Dark (Buzzfeed)

 One of Argentina’s most innovative writers brings to life the story of a teenager who murdered 4 taxi drivers in 1982 Buenos Aires—without any apparent motive.

-Over the course of one ghastly week in September 1982, the bodies of four taxi drivers were found in Buenos Aires, each murder carried out with the same cold precision.
-The assailant: a nineteen-year–old boy, odd and taciturn, who gave the impression of being completely sane.
-But the crimes themselves were not: four murders, as exact as they were senseless.
+Over the course of one ghastly week in September 1982, the bodies of 4 taxi drivers were found in Buenos Aires, each murder carried out with the same cold precision.
+The assailant: a 19–year–old boy, odd and taciturn, who gave the impression of being completely sane.
+But the crimes themselves were not: 4 murders, as exact as they were senseless.